apollographql/supergraph-demo-k8s-graph-ops/README.md

    * `make promote-stage-prod`
 1. push the changes

-The GitOps operator in each Kubernetes cluster will pull the environment configuration from this `config repo` and any changes will be applied to that cluster.
+The GitOps operator in each Kubernetes cluster will pull the environment configuration from this `GraphOps Repo` and any changes will be applied to that cluster.

 ## GitOps & Progressive Delivery